vengaer/cldm/README.md

 ## Macro Reference

 The macros can be subdivided into three categories - mock generators, behavior specifiers and actions.
 Mock generators are used for generating the code required to perform the actual function mocking.
-The generated code is linked into the library.
+This generated code is linked into the library.
 Behavior specifiers and actions are combined in order to specify the runtime behavior of the mocked function.

 ### Mock Generators